Explore the future of sustainable coffee

 Innovation

-Promoting new agricultural methods, trade models, and roasting technologies is critical to strengthening the resilience of coffee
+Innovative agricultural practices, trade models, and roasting technologies are strengthening coffee's resilience

 Equity